earthly/earthly/docs/earthfile/earthfile.md

 When the `--entrypoint` flag is used, the current image entrypoint is used to prepend the current command.

-To avoid any abiguity regarding whether an argument is a `RUN` flag option or part of the command, the delimiter `--` may be used to signal the parser that no more `RUN` flag options will follow.
+To avoid any ambiguity regarding whether an argument is a `RUN` flag option or part of the command, the delimiter `--` may be used to signal the parser that no more `RUN` flag options will follow.

 #### Options